 Clas Ohlson is exposed to shrinkage – shoplifting, for example – on a daily basis.

 The Group implements long-term preventive measures to reduce shrinkage, using such methods as training initiatives and technical equipment.
-In addition, security efforts are continually monitored, evaluated and adapted.
+In addition, security efforts are continually monitored, evaluated and adapted Clas Ohlson invests continually in further enhancing the efficiency of its logistics and the work in the distribution centre.

 The company operates in a context where laws and regulations undergo continual change, becoming more complex.
 Deficiencies in interpretation or compliance can damage the company’s reputation and result in fines or other sanctions.